paulhibbitts/test-docsify-this/docs/README.md

 #### Read What People are Saying about Docsify-This

-> I’m blown away just by the fact you put a (Markdown file) URL into Docsify-This and then you get a URL back for a web page… done!
+> I’m blown away just by the fact you put a (Markdown file) URL into Docsify-This and then you get a URL back for a Web page… done!
 Take the URL and go.
 It is so seamless.
 — J. Groom, [Reclaim Today Episode 39](https://today.reclaimhosting.com/podcast/039-docsify-this-with-paul-hibbitts/) (Co-founder, Reclaim Hosting)

 > I've been using Docsify-This for my graduate publishing production course, partly to explore new models in markdown publishing, but partly also to tame Canvas, which I find awkward and cumbersome.
 Keeping all my course notes as plain text files and deploying them through Github and Docsify-this is easy and makes my course development a breeze.
 Plus, I keep all my materials locally, and can use re-use them without being reliant on Canvas.